Skip to content

 Confirmed

 1. Policy check – The engine evaluates the transaction against all matching policies.
-If any policy rejects, the transaction is rejected immediately and never reaches approvers.
+If any policy rejects it, Palisade rejects the transaction immediately and never sends it to approvers.

-2. Approval check – If approval groups are configured for transactions, designated approvers must authorize the transaction.
+2. Approval check – If your organization configures approval groups for transactions, designated approvers must authorize the transaction.

-3. MPC signing – The transaction is signed by the wallet's MPC quorum.
+3. MPC signing – The wallet's MPC quorum signs the transaction.

-4. Blockchain submission – The signed transaction is published to the network.
+4. Blockchain submission – Palisade publishes the signed transaction to the network.

 See Signing & approvals overview for details on approvals and MPC quorums.